CZ-NIC/yangson/docs/datatype.rst

    .. attribute:: bases

-      List of :term:`qualified names` of identities that are defined as bases for this type via the **base** statement.
+      List of :term:`qualified name`\ s of identities that are defined as bases for this type via the **base** statement.

       .. doctest::